-Giong Festival at Phu Dong and Soc temples(Masterpieces of the Oral and Intangible Heritage of Humanity)
+Giong Festival at Phu Dong and Soc temples(Intangible cultural heritage)

 Giong Festival is a traditional festival in commemoration and praise of

 the mythical hero Saint Giong, one of four immortals of Vietnamese folk

 imitates the evolution of fights of Saint Giong and Van Lang people

 under the 6th King Hung reign in combating against the foreign enemies,

 thereby raising the public awareness about the forms of ancient tribe